 Potential Impact: Temporary visual impacts would be caused by construction activities.
 The PEIR also concluded that construction activities associated with the repowering program could result in a significant impact, particularly for highly sensitive viewers such as residents and recreationists.
 The analysis specifically called out Bethany Reservoir, which is surrounded by the Project area, as well as scenic roadways and recreation trails such as the California Aqueduct Bikeway.
-Construction of the proposed Project is expected to last approximately 8 months.
-In general, views of construction activities and equipment, though temporary, could be adverse and disturbing to residents and the users of the recreational facilities in the Project area, and high-powered construction nighttime lighting could be perceived as significant and adverse by area residents.
+Although the project site is not visible from Bethany Reservoir or the California Aqueduct Bikeway, several of the southernmost turbines would be visible from the upper elevations of the Carnegie and Tesla sites, which lie about 2 miles south of the site.
+Construction of the proposed project is expected to last approximately 8 months.
+In general, views of construction activities and equipment, though temporary, could be adverse and disturbing to residents and the users of the recreational facilities in the project area, and high-powered construction nighttime lighting could be perceived as significant and adverse by area residents.

 Although there are no formally designated scenic vistas in the Project area or vicinity, the PEIR analysis of the repowering program and the two projects evaluated at the project level (the Golden Hills and Patterson Pass projects) addressed scenic vistas available from local roadways and recreational trails.
 The analysis of the program indicated that new turbine structures located on ridges in the program area that were specifically identified for protection in the ECAP by Policy 105 would constitute a significant adverse visual impact, especially if they were located in areas that had not previously been developed with wind turbines or where they did not exist at the time the PEIR was being prepared (formally when the PEIR Notice of Preparation was circulated in 2010).
+Although these sensitive ridgelines and hilltops as referenced in Policy 105 are outside of the project area, a number of scenic vistas are available from the local Patterson Pass and Midway Roads, out and over the project site, which are protected by ECAP Policies 170 and 215, as discussed in the PEIR analysis of the program alternatives.

 The analysis of program impacts on scenic vistas in the PEIR concluded that where no turbines currently exist the impact would be significant, but that in areas with existing older turbines the replacement of the many existing smaller and older turbines with proportionally far fewer and less intrusive fourth-generation turbines would be less than significant because it would serve ECAP Policies 170 and 215, and otherwise serve to protect and enhance scenic values.
-Analysis for the Project as comparable to the project-level analysis provided in the PEIR of the Golden Hills project, it is recognized that within the Sand Hill Wind Project vicinity the majority of views, as shown in the existing conditions views in Figures 3.1-4 through 3.1-9 of the SEIR (most of which show conditions prior to the recent turbine removal after 2016), are of dense turbine walls.
-For views towards the old generation turbines, the impact would be less than significant.